 Metal Dental Crowns

 You may have seen some people with metallic teeth.
 Those are metal dental crowns.
 These are crowns made from metallic alloys of gold, platinum, or base metals like cobalt-chromium or nickel-chromium.
 These crowns are perfect for you if you suffer from bruxism and chewing issues — they can withstand all forms of regular abuse and are a lot stronger than other types of dental crowns.
 The biggest issue with metal dental crowns is that they’re extremely visible and conspicuous.
+People nowadays prefer to avoid them due to their visible and ugly appearance.
 That’s why they’re mostly used on hidden molars.

 Porcelain-Metal Dental Crowns

 These are dental crowns in which porcelain is fused to metal.
 This serves a twofold purpose — the porcelain allows you to imitate the appearance of actual surrounding teeth and the metal component makes them strong and durable.
 However, in this case, porcelain-fused-metal dental crowns can cause considerable damage to adjoining teeth.
-The porcelain part of the crown may also chip or break off, which reveals the metal underneath the porcelain.
+The teeth on the top and bottom of your mouth that make contact with the crown while your close your mouth are particularly affected by this wear on the other teeth.
+For front or back teeth, porcelain-fused-to-metal dental crowns can be a viable option.
+The crown’s porcelain part may also chip or break off, revealing the metal underneath the porcelain.

 Ceramic or Porcelain Dental Crowns